huda-lab/qetch/README.md

 ### Configure Database

-The database connection settings can be found in the file: `Server/config.json`
+(optional) Create a database and a user in your PostgreSQL database for Qetch.
+Open PostgreSQL interactive terminal with:

+    psql

+Now create a database and a user with:

+    CREATE DATABASE qetchdb;
+    CREATE USER qetchdb_user WITH ENCRYPTED PASSWORD 'qetchdb_user_password';
+    GRANT ALL PRIVILEGES ON DATABASE qetchdb TO qetchdb_user;

+Now you can exit the interactive terminal and double-check that you can access this database using the specified username and password with:

+    psql -U qetchdb_user -d qetchdb

+You can report these settings in the file: `config.json` in order to allow Qetch to access this database.

 In order to load the data to the database the scripts in the folder `Datasets` should be used.
-The script `Datasets/utils/load_all.sh` loads all the available datasets.
+The script `load_all.sh` loads all the available datasets:

+    cd Datasets/utils
+    ./load_all.sh